mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit-p1.md

 Congratulations!
 We have now created a microflow that will show an error message and close the current page if the customer is blocked.

-If you want to embed your microflow to the pages, see [Step 2: Embed the Microflow to Your App](webmodeler-how-to-microflows-exclsplit-p2).
+If you want to embed your microflow to the pages, see [Step 2: Embed the Microflow in Your App](webmodeler-how-to-microflows-exclsplit-p2).